vdhamer/Git-Crypt-Demo/README.md

 	You should also see that an app built from this repository now displays "Hello, World!" with a capital W (as in the file `Unsecret.txt`).
 Which confirms that the app decided that file was encrypted.

-### Bonus thoughs on "why does it have to be this complex?"
+### Thoughs on "should it really be this complex?"

 It took 17 steps to set up everything more or less from scratch.
 With multiple tricky points - unless you knew most of this already.

 Admittedly, those steps included setting up a GitHub account, linking it to Xcode, installing Brew, and installing `git-crypt` using Brew.
 Which you don't need to do for every project.
-And thus may have done already.
+And thus may have done years ago.

 We obviously included various steps for checking and learning.
 These involved lots of command line commands in the Terminal window because Git tends to